joelodom/mongodb-queryable-encryption/README.md

 map on the  server itself.
 This is a good time to explain the difference between server-side schemas and client-side schemas.

-3. It's time to add an item to the collection. `add-member` adds a random item to the collection.
-I can show the encrypted item in the database.
+3. It's time to add an item to the collection. `add-members` adds random items to the collection.
+Browse to the database in one of the tools to show that the ssn field is encrypted.

+4. Use `find-one` to show that a random record can be pulled down with encryption.

 **TODO: This demo is underwhelming right now.
-Next is to add lots of members and show how query works.
+Next is to show a full query.
 I could also add client-side schema validation.
 And range encryption.
 Lots to do...**

 ## Closing thoughts